 Stay for an extra day and put your new skills into practice on a classic Canadian Rockies difficult scramble.
 The instructor-to-student ratio is 1:2.
 On this day we will cover advanced scrambling skills and how to manage more technical terrain.

 $285 plus GST.
 Available every Monday following ‘Scrambling Skills’.

 Meeting Time & Place

-The course begins at the Yamnuska office at 8.00am on the Saturday morning.
+The course begins at the Yamnuska office at 8.00 am on Saturday morning.
 The Yamnuska office is located at 200, 50 Lincoln Park, Canmore.
 See this map for location.